-Many companies have since paid off their TARP debt, and thus the executive compensation limits set out by ARRA have become less applicable or relevant.
+Approximately 99 percent of companies that originally received TARP funds have since paid off their TARP debt, and thus the executive compensation limits set out by the ARRA have become largely irrelevant.

 U.S. regulators then turned to new legislation that could regulate and limit executive pay.
-The result was the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act), signed into law on July 21, 2010.
-Dodd-Frank is broad reaching legislation that includes new rules for mortgage lending, risk management, product development, investment management, customer service/communications, and executive compensation.
-Specifically, § 956 of the Act addresses incentive compensation with a focus on prohibited and excessive compensation.
+The result was the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act),3 signed into law on July 21, 2010.
+Dodd-Frank is broad reaching legislation that includes new rules for mortgage lending, risk management, product development, investment management, customer service/communications and executive compensation.

+Specifically, Section 956 of the Act addresses incentive compensation by requiring covered financial institutions to make compensation disclosures that will enable shareholders to determine whether compensation paid to executives is excessive or could lead to "material financial loss to the covered financial institution."
 Although the Dodd-Frank Act was originally meant to focus on Wall Street, the executive compensation provisions aim to significantly modify corporate governance and disclosure practices for almost all U.S. public companies.
-The new law ushers in fundamental changes in executive compensation disclosure, compensation committee independence, shareholder voting rights, and clawbacks, which will be implemented by various federal regulations over the course of the next two years.
+The act ushers in fundamental changes in executive compensation disclosure, compensation committee independence, shareholder voting rights, and clawbacks, which will be implemented by various federal regulations over the course of the coming years.

 a.
 "Say-on-Pay" and Compensation Disclosures.

-In this regard, on Jan.
-25, 2011, the Securities and Exchange Commission (SEC) adopted final rules5 implementing certain provisions of the Dodd-Frank Act.
-Specifically, § 951 amended the Securities Exchange Act of 19346 by adding a new § 14A(a)(1),7 the "say-on-pay" provision, which requires all public companies to present to their shareholders an advisory resolution to approve compensation of its named executive officers, as disclosed pursuant to the executive compensation disclosure rules,8 at least once every three years.
-The frequency of these advisory votes must be determined by a separate shareholder resolution no less than every six years and shareholders may elect to have the "say-on-pay" vote every one, two, or three years, with initial votes to be held on or after Jan.
-21, 2011.9 Further, § 951 also modified the Exchange Act by adding a new § 14A(b)(1)10 regarding "golden parachute" disclosures, requiring any person making a proxy solicitation relating to sale, acquisition, or merger to include disclosure of any compensation arrangements between the soliciting person and the company's named executive officers.
+On Jan.
+25, 2011, the SEC adopted final rules4 implementing Section 951 of the Dodd-Frank Act.
+Section 951 amended the Securities Exchange Act of 19345 by adding a new Section 14A(a)(1),6 the "say-on-pay" provision, which requires all public companies to present to their shareholders an advisory resolution to approve compensation of its named executive officers, as disclosed pursuant to the executive compensation disclosure rules, 7 at least once every three years.
+The frequency of these advisory votes must be determined by a separate shareholder resolution no less than every six years and shareholders may elect to have the "say-onpay" vote every one, two, or three years, with initial votes to be held on or after Jan.
+21, 2011.8 Further, Section 951 also modified the Exchange Act by adding a new Section 14A(b)(1) 9 regarding "golden parachute" disclosures, requiring any person making a proxy solicitation relating to sale, acquisition, or merger to include disclosure of any compensation arrangements between the soliciting person and the company's named executive officers.